p-r-tozier/blog/about.markdown

 permalink: /about/
 ---

-This is my personal blog.
-Posts will largely contain CTF write-ups and general computer science/cybersecurity topics.
-I hope you enjoy
+This is my blog.
+It's about cybersecurity and maybe some general computer science stuff.
+I made it so I don't forget what I learn becuase I forget everything :)